Maintaining Constant Email Automation in Shared Mailbox Azure Logic Applications

 Command Description

-$tenantId, $clientId, $clientSecret, $resource Variables for storing tenant ID, client ID, client secret, and the resource URL.
+$tenantId, $clientId, $clientSecret, $resource Tenant ID, client ID, client secret, and resource URL variables are stored in them.

-$tokenEndpoint URL for the OAuth2 token endpoint in Azure AD.
+$tokenEndpoint URL for Azure AD's OAuth2 token endpoint.

-Invoke-RestMethod PowerShell command to send an HTTP request to the token endpoint and retrieve the access token.
+Invoke-RestMethod To obtain the access token, use the PowerShell command to submit an HTTP request to the token endpoint.

-Automating O365 API Token Refresh for Azure Logic Apps
+Automating Azure Logic Apps' O365 API Token Refresh

-The scripts outlined previously serve as a comprehensive solution to automate the process of refreshing the OAuth2 access tokens required by Azure Logic Apps for sending emails through a shared O365 mailbox.
-This automation is crucial because manually refreshing tokens is not only tedious but also impractical for applications needing continuous access to O365 resources.
-The Azure Function script, written in PowerShell, initiates this process by declaring variables for tenant ID, client ID, client secret, and the resource URL.
-These variables are essential for the script to authenticate against the Microsoft identity platform and request a new access token.
+The previously described scripts provide a complete solution to automate the process of renewing the OAuth2 access tokens that Azure Logic Apps need in order to send emails using a shared O365 mailbox.
+Because manually updating tokens is not only time-consuming but also unfeasible for applications that require constant access to O365 resources, this automation is essential.
+This procedure is started by the PowerShell Azure Function script, which declares variables for the resource URL, tenant ID, client ID, and client secret.
+In order for the script to request a new access token and authenticate against the Microsoft identity platform, these variables are necessary.

 Azure Functions & PowerShell